fnproject/fdk-java/docs/ExtendingDataBinding.md

 To make use of a custom coercion, you have to write a class that implements the appropriate interface, and then instruct your function to use it.
 This tutorial will explain how to do this.

 First of all, let's create a new function project.
-If you haven't done it already, start a local `fn` server and create an app:
+If you haven't done it already, start a local Fn server and create an app:

 ```shell
 $ fn start &